Karthik0405/GenAI-For-bots/README.md

             - Checkout to **Variables and secrets** section
             - Create New Secrets
-            - To access, we can use the below format
-- **LangChain:** A library for building and training language models.
+            - To access, we can use the below format **LangChain:** A library for building and training language models.

-    Open:

-- **Gradio:** An open-source library for building and sharing customizable web interfaces for machine learning models.
+**Gradio:** An open-source library for building and sharing customizable web interfaces for machine learning models.

     Open: https://www.gradio.app/
 Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference